 Setting up a part-time home business is no longer as costly and cumbersome as in the pre-internet days.
 You could advertise on Craigslist and in local newspapers, distribute flyers and business cards, and in general create a buzz about your new business.

-25. Babysitting, Elder Care, Home and Pet Services
+24. Babysitting, Elder Care, Home & Pet Services

-There will always be demand on babysitters and childcare service on part time basis.
+There will always be demand on babysitters and childcare service on a part-time and full-time basis.

-If you are well verse with school/college subjects, then turn tutor.
+If you are well versed with school/college subjects, then consider tutoring.
 There are many sites you can use to make money online tutoring.

 Alternatively, you may be good in languages, so you can teach those who desire to sharpen their language skills, or you can get involved in translation work.

-Gaming giants like Blizzard (WOW) employs full time staff to facilitate communication with subscribers and moderate their forums.
+Gaming giants like Blizzard (WOW) employs a full-time staff to facilitate communication with subscribers and moderate their forums.

-Or if your expertise is about playing the game, then you can look forward to sponsors coming forward and offer to pay you to play in various tournaments.
+Or if your expertise is actually playing the game, then you can look forward to sponsors coming forward with offers to pay you to play in various tournaments.

-It is not uncommon for winning players to get payout in the range of thousands of dollars in tournaments; especially these concern popular games like WOW and Call of Duty.
+It is not uncommon for winning players to get payouts in the range of thousands of dollars in tournaments; especially these concern popular games like WOW and Call of Duty.

 Once you gain fame, gaming companies may pay you more to just test their new games.

-You can almost always find something that you can use to make money with.
+You can almost always find something that you can sell to make money with.
 Sometimes you just have to be creative, other times you just have to look around your house!